Lead negotiator sees January finish for overdue U.S. farm bill

 With time running out in 2013, Frank Lucas of Oklahoma, who chairs the House-Senate negotiations, admitted for the first time that the farm bill may not be ready for a vote before year-end, even though a broad framework might be hammered out this month.

-“We’re not quite there yet,” Lucas, chairman of the House Agriculture Committee, said on the AgriTalk radio program, which is broadcast across a wide swath of the central United States.
+“We’re not quite there yet,” Lucas, chairman of the House Agriculture Committee, said on the AgriTalk radio program, which is broadcast across a wide swathe of the central United States.

 “It is possible to have an understanding, a set of principles laid out, a text that the lawyers could work on with the economists to complete so we’d be back next January to finish the final job,” Lucas said.